 While there are multiple HRAs to choose from, a qualified small employer HRA (QSEHRA), also known as the small business HRA, is an HRA specifically designed for employers with fewer than 50 full-time equivalent employees (FTEs).

 With a QSEHRA, employees can purchase a plan that fits their individual health needs.
 This allows them to choose the best plan for them and see their preferred doctors and healthcare professionals.
-Employers have complete cost predictability without minimum or maximum participation requirements or yearly price increases, giving you complete control over your budget.
+Employers have complete cost predictability without minimum or maximum participation requirements or yearly price increases, giving you total control over your budget.

 Health stipends

-You can also offer your employees a taxable health stipend as a small employer.
-This can work similar to an HRA, where you can reimburse employees for their healthcare expenses.
-However, it has fewer regulations on which expenses qualify for reimbursement, allowing you to expand the benefit to cover various out-of-pocket expenses, such as mental health coverage.
+As a small employer, you can also offer your employees a taxable health stipend.
+This allows you to give employees a monthly allowance for medical expenses.
+However, it’s not considered a formal health benefit, allowing you to expand the benefit to cover various out-of-pocket expenses, such as mental health coverage.

 Because employee stipends are taxable, you must report any reimbursements on your employees' W-2s as additional wages.